ieee-uiuc/drops/README.md

 # Prerequisites

-* A Linux distribution with the following applications installed
+* A Linux (preferably Debian based) distribution with the following applications installed
-	* VLC 2.1+
+	* VLC 2.2+
 	* NodeJS v4+
 	* NPM v2+
-	* MongoDB
+	* MongoDB v3+
-* Apache, with DocumentRoot set to `path to drops/public`
-	* You might need to configure Apache to actually show the front end properly
+* Apache or NginX to serve up the front end

 # How to Run

 1. Run `npm install`
-2. Fill out the `config.js` file with your deployment parameters
+2. Rename `config.js.sample` to `config.js` and fill it out with your deployment parameters
-3. Run `gulp` if you have Gulp installed globally, or `npm run deploy`
+3. Run `npm run deploy`
 4. Run `npm start`
 5. Go to `localhost` or the IP address/domain name for your computer!

 # Our Environment

-IEEE runs this on a Raspberry Pi 2 running Raspbian, with some components updated to version Jessie.
+IEEE runs this on a Raspberry Pi 2 running Raspbian Jessie.
 Further, the `forever` module is used to run `app.js` as a service.

 # Notes